sarawrmas/taskinator/README.md

 ## Deployed
 Access the application at https://sarawrmas.github.io/taskinator/

+## Description
+Taskinator is a simple application that allows you to keep track of tasks.

 ## Technologies
 * HTML
 * CSS
 * JavaScript

-## Description
+## Usage
-Taskinator is a simple application that allows you to keep track of tasks.
-To use, simply enter the name of your task at the prompt, select the task type, and hit submit.
-Your task will automatically appear in the Tasks To Do box, but you can change its status by selecting from the dropdown in the task box.
-If you need to edit your task name or type, click "Edit" and the Enter Task Name prompt will refill with the existing information that can then be updated and saved.
-To delete a task, select Delete from the task's options.
+Use the textboxes at the top to create a task.
+Enter the name of your task, select the task type, and hit submit.

+Your task will automatically appear in the Tasks To Do box, but you can change its status by selecting a new status from the dropdown in the task's box.
+After selection, the task will move to the appropriate status box.

+To edit a task, select the "Edit" button for the task you'd like to update and its contents will repopulate in the top entry prompt.
+To change the title, type a new title in the first textbox.
+To change the type, select new type from the dropdown.
+To save your edited task, select "Save Task" button and it will update below.

+To delete a task, select "Delete" within a task body and the task will automatically be removed.

 ## Preview
 ![A screenshot of the application](./assets/images/screenshot.png)